-Chogan; the riding game accompanied by music and storytelling
+Chogān; the riding game accompanied by music and storytelling

-Inserted in 2017 in the UNESCO list of Intangible Cultural Heritage of Humanity
+Included in 2017 in the UNESCO list of Intangible Cultural Heritage of Humanity

-Chogān is a traditional team game that has a history of over 2000 years in Iran and was the best known and favorite game in the royal courts and for ordinary people.
-They are two teams that compete with the goal of passing the ball through the poles of the opposing team using a wooden stick.
+Chogān is a traditional team game that has a history of over 2000 years in Iran and was the best known and favorite game in royal courts and for ordinary people.
+They are two teams that compete with the goal of getting the ball through the opposing team's goalposts using a wooden stick.
 The game is accompanied by a musical performance and narration.
-Each team comprises three primary groups: the players, the storytellers and the musicians.
+Each team includes three primary groups: the players, storytellers and musicians.
 Chogān is a cultural, artistic and athletic element with a strong connection with the identity and history of its fans and players.
-It has a strong presence in the literature, narration, proverbs, crafts and ornaments of ancient Iran.
+It has a strong presence in ancient Iranian literature, storytelling, proverbs, crafts and ornaments.
 Chogān also establishes a connection between nature, humanity and horses.
-Traditionally, the transmission of skill in the game was passed on informally within the family.
-Chogān's technicians continue to be actively safeguarded by local families and professionals.
-However, in recent decades, Chogān associations have also been established, which hold training courses, support local teachers and provide assistance in the transmission of all aspects of Chogān, safeguarding local diversity.
+Traditionally, the transmission of skill in the game was passed down informally within the family.
+The techniques of Chogān continue to be actively safeguarded by local families and professionals.
+However, in the last decades, Chogān associations have also been established, which hold training courses, support local masters and provide assistance in the transmission of all aspects of Chogān, safeguarding local diversity.